-The Existing Conditions Presentation to College Council is included Appendix B. The events.
+The Existing Conditions Presentation to College Council is included in Appendix B. The Existing Conditions Presentation includes feedback summary slides from prior outreach events.
 Survey results for faculty and staff are in Appendix C and survey results for students are in Appendix D.